rickypinci/BATCH/README.md

 -----
 **Collect logs**
 - Once the experiments are done three log files are generated for each experiment.
-  1. Lambda logs: These logs contains all the information regarding each request i.e. print out values in the lambda function, init time, execution time, billing time, memory utilization, exceptions if any and error if any.
+  1. Lambda logs: These logs contains all the information regarding each lambda invocation i.e. print out values in the lambda function, init time, execution time, billing time, memory utilization, exceptions if any and error if any.
-  2. Lambda per batch logs: These logs contains information regarding logs i.e. Batch starting time, Batch ending time, Batch size and Batch serivce time.
+  2. Lambda per batch logs: These logs contains information regardin batch i.e. Batch starting time, Batch ending time, Batch size and Batch serivce time.
   3. Lmabda pre request logs: This file contains all the information of each request i.e. arrival time, departure time, latency, and size of batch it was served in.